Arc Flash FAQ’s

 WHAT IS AN ARC FLASH BOUNDARY ?

-WHAT IS A SHORT CIRCUIT STUDY AND MUST THIS BE PERFORMED IN CONJUnCTION WITH AN ARC FLASH ?
+WHAT IS A SHORT CIRCUIT STUDY AND MUST THIS BE PERFORMED IN CONJUNCTION WITH AN ARC FLASH ?

 A short circuit study is not required to complete an arc flash study, however, short circuit information is required in order to analyze an electrical distribution system to determine if changes can be made to mitigate arc flash hazards.
 A minor change in an adjustable breaker may make the difference in the result of an arc flash hazard category “4” or a “2”.
 The availability of the short circuit information is a standard output of an arc flash study calculation, however, there is a big difference between having the information available and doing a report.
-Arc flash mitigation can be completed with short circuit information, but with out doing a study.
-A study is value added information to help a plant run more efficiently.
+Arc flash mitigation can be completed with short circuit information, but without doing a study.
+A study is a value-added information to help a plant run more efficiently.

 WHAT IS A PROTECTIVE DEVICE COORDINATION STUDY / ANALYSIS AND MUST THIS BE PERFORMED IN CONJUNCTION WITH AN ARC FLASH STUDY ?

 A coordination analysis is the examination of the electrical system and available documentation with the goal of ensuring that over-current protection devices are properly designed and coordinated.
-Over-current protective devices are rated, selected and adjusted so only the fault current carrying device nearest the fault opens to isolate a faulted circuit from the system.
+Over-current protective devices are rated, selected, and adjusted so only the fault current-carrying device nearest the fault opens to isolate a faulted circuit from the system.
 This permits the rest of the system to remain in operation, providing maximum service continuity.
 The study consists of time-current coordination curves that illustrate coordination among the devices shown on the one-line diagram.
 Note that protective devices are set or adjusted so that pickup currents and operating times are short but sufficient to override system transient overloads such as inrush currents experienced when energizing transformers or starting motors.

 A protective device coordination study is not required as part of an arc flash study, however, doing this analysis one can determine if minor revisions in breaker settings or equipment can lead to major reductions of arc flash hazards.
 No arc flash analysis should be completed without first doing a protective device coordination analysis in order to save money and to remove potential hazards.